How to Install NComputing X550 Card, XD2 Thin Client and vSpace Virtualization Software

 The final addition to the setup is the vSpace virtualization software which brings the remote virtual desktop environment to life.
 When everything is set up and the host computer is powered up, the interconnected monitors will display the virtual Windows.

-Requirements for X550 card and Virtualization Kit Installation
+Requirements for X550 card and VSpace Virtualization Software Installation

-In order to set up usable desktop virtualization platform, your host computer should meet a minimum of these requirements:
+In order to set up a desktop virtualization platform, your host computer should meet a minimum of these requirements: